suicore/walrus-sdk-php/README.md

 # Walrus PHP SDK

 The Walrus PHP SDK provides a convenient, strongly-typed interface for interacting with the Walrus HTTP APIs.
-It supports storing and retrieving blobs via the publisher and aggregator endpoints of the Walrus service, leveraging Guzzle HTTP for robust HTTP communication.
+It supports storing and retrieving blobs and quilts via the publisher and aggregator endpoints of the Walrus service, leveraging Guzzle HTTP for robust HTTP communication.

 ## Features